 Many are too focused on what they can find from “big data,” the Internet and social media–which anyone can have access to who has time and money.
 If you want to learn what’s really happening, you need to talk to human beings on a regular basis, not just for competitive intelligence, but for anything in life that you care about such as my newfound hobby of birding and my new passions, nutrition, health and wellness.
 For those who don’t know I am studying to be a health coach at the Institute for Integrative Nutrition and I am now half way there at 22 weeks into the program!

 I can read a lot about all of these topics on the Internet, and particularly gather great information from Facebook, LinkedIn, Twitter and other social media like Slideshare.
 However, I gain the most valuable insight, more expeditiously by engaging in conversation with a few people in my vast network of wonderful friends and colleagues.

 I have been doing competitive intelligence and research since 1985 and having strong people connections is something that simply does not change.
 I think it’s even more important today to be connected to people, both inside and outside your company, since that is your competitive advantage.
 With the high turnover in many companies, it’s even more important to make a connection with new employees who have valuable knowledge.

-My friend and colleague, Babette Bensoussan wrote a succint article about “Big Data does not make you smarter.”
+My friend and colleague, Babette Bensoussan wrote a succinct article about “Big Data does not make you smarter.”
 Babette reminds us that it’s the questions we ask based about data we read, and questioning the assumptions, hypothesis or bias we have, that gives us our competitive edge.

 Find human sources to connect with both inside and outside your company by checking out this visual PDF to get you started with your communication reach.
 Happy connecting!